ryan-c-scott/ryscomacs/README.md

 C languages are set to use the stroustrup style for code formatting .h files are always loaded in c++-mode

+## Capslock Overriding
+Ryscomacs is designed to utilize the CAPSLOCK key for doing window splitting and other frequently used commands.

+On Windows machines, Emacs provides a configuration option for disabling the OS's default handling of CAPSLOCK.
+However, on any other OS it must be mapped to F12 at the OS level and the variable 'rysco-capslock-mapped' set in your localconfig.

+If you ssh into other machines and use Emacs remotely, you'll want to map F12 as you would on other systems.

+Mapping at the OS level is generally easiest by way of utilities that are readily available.
+For windows, two registry files for setting and unsetting that binding can be found under 'win32'.

 # Commands of note
 There are several custom configuration options, bindings, etc.

+* <CAPSLOCK><CAPSLOCK> :  Switch buffer (helm-mini)
-* <CAPSLOCK><SPC> :  Helm mini
+* <CAPSLOCK><SPC> :  Semantic mode.
+This shows language specific information for the buffer.
 * <CAPSLOCK>s :  Helm occur
-* C-x c i :  Semantic mode.
-This shows language specific information for the buffer.
+* <CAPSLOCK><RET> :  Helm resume session
 * F8 :  Brings up a file browser interface
 * helm-colors :  Brings up a helm interface for color selection.
 * C-= :  Expands the current selection/point by semantic units (e.g. clause, function, class, etc.)
 * C-c o :  In C modes, opens the related file in a verical pane (using vertical-windows-with-related)

 ## Window Manipulation
-Ryscomacs is designed to utilize the CAPSLOCK key for doing window splitting.

-Manipulation:

-* <CAPSLOCK><CAPSLOCK> :  Switch buffer
 * <CAPSLOCK><DOWN> :  Split window horizontally
 * <CAPSLOCK><RIGHT> :  Split window vertically
 * <CAPSLOCK><UP> :  Close other windows
 * <CAPSLOCK><LEFT> :  Close this window

 Movement between windows can be done with the META key in conjunction with the arrows.

-### Capslock Overriding
-On Windows machines, Emacs provides a configuration option for disabling the OS's default handling of CAPSLOCK.
-However, on any other OS it must be mapped to F12 at the OS level and the variable 'rysco-capslock-mapped' set in your localconfig.

-If you ssh into other machines and use Emacs remotely, you'll want to map F12 as you would on other systems.

-Mapping at the OS level is generally easiest by way of utilities that are readily available.
-For windows, two registry files for setting and unsetting that binding can be found under 'win32'.

 ## Version Control
 Between DVC and VC most, if not all, of your source control needs can be met.